aaryaniitd/Customer_Churn_Prediction/README.md

 ## Approach
 I cleaned the data, which is a major part of this code, using pandas and numpy inbuilt methods.

-Then I converted data into numerical format for the neural network (which will implement) to work.
+Then I converted data into numerical format for the neural network (which will be implemented later) to work.

 After that data is split into training and testing part.